Confused about your orthodontic insurance? We’re here to help!

 Because many insurance policies vary, we offer a complimentary insurance benefits check at your consultation appointment.

 Keep in mind, insurance verification is an estimate of benefits, not a guarantee of payment.
 To help us with your insurance filing, please include your insurance information when completing the online Patient Information Form.
-We welcome you to contact our office at (402) 330-1152 today for more information and to set up an appointment with Dr. Kort Igel, our orthodontist in Omaha, Nebraska.
+We welcome you to contact our office at (402) 330-1152 today for more information and to set up an appointment with Dr. Igel or Dr. Chartrand, our orthodontists in Omaha, Nebraska.

 ** Note ** We accept most insurance plans and will gladly file insurance for you; however, please note we are not a provider for Medicaid.